Consider Soil Moisture When Soil Sampling

 • Wait for a rain event before sampling to reduce potential issues.

 Many areas of the FS System have experienced prolonged drought conditions at some point this year.
 In these scenarios, we need to be cautious when pulling soil samples.
-Dry soils can affect soil tests and results in inaccurate data.
+Dry soils can affect soil test results and results in inaccurate results.
 This article discusses the issues that may be encountered in these situations.

 In dry conditions, it can be difficult to collect a complete sample.
 Most states in the FS System base fertility recommendations on a 6-9-inch-deep soil core.
 If the soil is too dry, it can be difficult to get a sample to those depths that will hold together.
 It is critical to get a good sample as the tests we perform need to have that entire column of soil to account for nutrient stratification.
 This issue can be somewhat overcome by using an auger or slide hammer to collect samples, or simply waiting until a rain occurs.